Handling Events

 Loading...

 The context’s addEventListener() method attaches to the top-level node or nodes which each component renders, so if you want to listen to events on a nested node, you must use event delegation.
+For instance, in the following example, we have to filter events by target to make sure we’re not incrementing count based on clicks to the outer div.

 import {renderer} from "@b9g/crank/dom";